KillianLynch/local-lab-dev/23ai-new-features/new-direct-joins-for-updates-deletes/new-direct-joins-for-updates-deletes.md

 ## Introduction

-Welcome to the "Direct Joins Workshop: Simplifying Data Manipulation in SQL"!
-In this workshop, you'll learn about the new 23ai feature called direct joins in SQL.
+Welcome to Simplifying Data Manipulation in SQL!
+In this lab, you'll learn about the new 23ai feature called direct joins in SQL.
 Direct joins allow you to easily update and delete data across multiple related tables.
-They're like shortcuts that make your SQL queries more efficient and straightforward.

 Estimated Lab Time: 10 minutes

 ### Objective:
-The goal of this workshop is to help you understand and use direct joins effectively in SQL.
-By the end of this workshop, you'll be able to confidently update and delete data across tables, making your database management tasks much easier.
+The goal of this lab is to help you understand and use direct joins effectively in SQL.
+By the end of this lab, you'll be able to confidently update and delete data across tables, making your database management tasks much easier.

 ### Prerequisites:
 - Access to Oracle Database 23ai.